hynek/structlog/docs/thread-local.rst

 - Call `structlog.threadlocal.bind_threadlocal` as an alternative to your bound logger's ``bind()`` when you want to bind a particular variable to the thread-local context.
 - Use ``structlog`` as normal.
   Loggers act as they always do, but the `structlog.threadlocal.merge_threadlocal` processor ensures that any thread-local binds get included in all of your log messages.
+- If you want to access the thread-local storage, you use `structlog.threadlocal.get_threadlocal` and `structlog.threadlocal.get_merged_threadlocal`.

 .. doctest::